Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 • “I prefer richer, fuller wines like those from Tuscany or Chile.”

-Your examples create a clear style profile.
-A trained professional can easily work from there, even if the wine they recommend comes from a different country, region, or grape variety.
+These references create a clear style profile.
+A trained professional can easily work from there, even if the recommendation comes from a different region or grape.

 Asking about the ideal drinking window and mentioning regions you like gives your wine expert the insight needed to choose a bottle that suits both your palate and your plans.